-ESP AF Principles Risks identified Against ESPs Mitigation measures Risk categorization Monitoring responsibility and frequency Budget by traditional or indigenous local communities.
-ESP 10: Conservation of Biological Diversity Construction of infrastructure will not occur in potential or effective terrestrial or marine protected areas.
+ESP AF Principles Risks identified Against ESPs Mitigation measures Risk categorization Monitoring responsibility and frequency Budget recognised as protected by traditional or indigenous local communities. the budget will support E&S risk identification, mitigation, and monitoring for mini- grants approx USD 38,000) ESP 10: Conservation of Biological Diversity Construction of infrastructure will not occur in potential or effective terrestrial or marine protected areas.
 The project will also not be introducing invasive species; the only species will be indigenous to the project area.
 The mini-grant facility will include a screening process to ensure proposed interventions are not in any terrestrial or marine protected areas.
 For coastal restoration activities, if communities choose revegetation activities, only native species will be utilized.
 Low PMU, GESS Officer (to conduct screening/ clearance of E&S risks) through ESMF on a project by project basis.
-GESS Officer position (US\$ 135,000) ESP 11: Climate Change None None None NA NA ESP 12: Pollution Prevention and Resource Efficiency Activities under Component 2 will involve construction or rehabilitation activities and as such there is risk of waste not being disposed of properly.
-Development of a waste management plan as per outline (see section 5 above) for the disposal of waste and waste byproducts resulting from the small-scale infrastructure construction activities.
-As part of activity 2.1.1. rehabilitation and upgrade of existing NFMRA infrastructure - once the upgrade is complete the level of nutrient waste from the process will be measured and if needed a treatment tank will be added to the system to mitigate the risk of nutrient discharge back to the sea.
-Low GESS Officer to develop waste management plan in year 1 of project implementation; GESS Officer to measure nutrient load and determine need for treatment tank; PMU, SPC, GESS officer to monitor waste management plan throughout implementation GESS Officer position (US\$ 135,000) ESP 13: Public Health Risks related to water-borne diseases Provision of biosecurity training and adequate Low PMU, SPC, service provider delivering To be included in ToR for technical
+(1)Annual monitoring by ESS and Gender Officer to specifically conduct ESS and gender monitoring and reporting (50,000 budgeted for this activity under the role, as per the M&E plan) (2)Activity 2.3.2 Provision of technical assistance to access mini-grant facility (approximately 20% of the budget will support E&S risk identification, mitigation, and monitoring for mini- grants - approx. USD 38,000) ESP 11: Climate Change None None None NA NA ESP 12: Pollution Prevention and Resource Efficiency Activities under Component 2 will involve construction or rehabilitation activities and as such there is risk of waste not being disposed of properly.
+Development of a waste management plan as per outline (see section 5 above) for the disposal of waste and waste by- products resulting from the small-scale infrastructure construction activities.
+As part of activity 2.1.1. rehabilitation and upgrade of existing NFMRA infrastructure - once the upgrade is Low GESS Officer to develop waste management plan in year 1 of project implementation; GESS Officer to measure nutrient load and determine need for treatment tank; PMU, SPC, GESS officer to monitor waste management plan throughout implementation (1)Annual monitoring by ESS and Gender Officer to specifically conduct ESS and gender monitoring and reporting (50,000 budgeted for this activity under the role, as per the M&E plan)